Frequently asked questions

 Students not attending SRE or SEE are to be provided with supervised 'Alternative meaningful activities'.
 These activities do not compete with SRE/SEE and are not lessons in the curriculum.
 Suitable activities may include reading, private study, completing homework or other activities as considered to be appropriate by the school community.

-Schools determine the alternative meaningful activities and include their plan for alternative meaningful activities in general information to parents/caregivers on their school website and in other forms of communication.
+Schools determine the alternative meaningful activities and include their plan for alternative meaningful activities in general information to parents/carers.

-Supervision of students is to be consistent with the department's duty of care requirements to take reasonable steps to keep students safe from risk of harm while they are at school and engaged in school-related activities.
+Supervision of students is to be consistent with the department's duty of care requirements.
+This includes taking reasonable steps to keep students safe from risk of harm while they are at school and engaged in school-related activities.

 Schools consider the following factors when considering whether supervision is adequate and effective: